Child Welfare Services Disaster Planning and Response

 1. Preparedness Phase (including increased readiness):

-The preparedness phase involves activities taken in advance of an emergency and include mitigation, emergency/disaster planning, training, exercises, and public education.
+The preparedness phase involves activities taken in advance of an emergency and include mitigation, emergency/disaster planning, meeting with counties to review current CWS Disaster Response Plan and provide feedback, and public education.
 These activities develop operational capabilities and effective response to a disaster.

 2. Response Phase (including Pre-emergency, Emergency Response, and Sustained Emergency):

 When a large-scale disaster is inevitable, actions are precautionary and emphasize protection of life.
-Activities during this phase include communicating and coordinating services and information with local government agencies and child welfare personnel in areas adversely affected by a disaster.
+Activities during this phase include outreach to county(ies) affected to ensure the safety of children/youth, families, and staff; and communicating and coordinating services and information with local government agencies and child welfare personnel in areas adversely affected by a disaster.

 3. Recovery Phase:

-During the recovery phase, procedures for the DPRU include reviewing and updating the county Child Welfare Disaster Response Plans.
+During the recovery phase, procedures for the DPRU include reviewing and updating the county Child Welfare Disaster Response Plan Template and Guide for improvements in disaster preparedness to better address the needs of all children/youth and their families.

 4. Mitigation Phase: